 What is AdBlue?

 AdBlue is the German Association of the Automotive Industry (VDA) registered trademark.
 It is also known as Diesel Exhaust Fluid (DEF) in North America.
-This solution is used to reduce nitrogen oxide (NOx) emissions in diesel engines.
+This solution is used to reduce NOx emissions in diesel engines.
 NOx is a harmful pollutant that is produced when diesel fuel is burned in the engine.
 It contributes to the formation of smog and acid rain, which can have detrimental effects on the environment and human health.

 AdBlue is stored in a separate tank in the vehicle and is injected into the exhaust system through a special system called Selective Catalytic Reduction (SCR).
-When AdBlue is injected into the hot exhaust gases, it reacts with the NOx emissions and breaks them down into nitrogen and water vapor.
+When AdBlue is injected into the hot exhaust gases, it reacts with the NOx emissions and breaks them down into nitrogen, CO2 and water vapor.
 This process reduces harmful emissions and helps to keep the air clean.

 Does My Vehicle Need AdBlue?